Turku: Early history

 Settlement in the Turku area is relatively recent, for southwestern Finland remained below sea level for an extended period due to the Ice Age.
 Due to tectonic uplift, the Turku region transformed from an outlying archipelago to a shoreline during 3000-2000 BCE.
 The area was densely populated during the Iron Age as it was the most important agricultural region in the region.
 Ancient cemeteries dating from 550 to 1150 have been discovered in the region.
 Some cemeteries were utilized during the initial migratory phase, while some were solely utilized during the Viking Age, and others were established in the 12th century.
 There are also remains of houses and villages and old forts from the late Iron Age.

 According to legend, the English bishop Henry baptised the first Finns into Christianity in 1150.
 However, the first Christian graves date from the 10th and 11th centuries, and the first archaeological evidence of a church dates from the 12th century.
 In the 11th century, the Turku region began to develop as a port.
 The oldest known road, Hämeen härkätie, connected to region and the Old Castle of Lieto to Tavastia in the 9th century at the latest.
-Early literary sources such as Al-Idrisi's world map from 1154 mentions Turku.
+Early literary sources such as Al-Idrisi's world map from 1154 mention Turku.